WebOrigami/docs/src/content/framework/intro10.md

 Other aspects of the transformation include the `index.ori` and `person.ori` templates and the `image/resize` function.
 But it's these formulas that are orchestrating the overall transformation of the real files and data into the graph of the final site.

-The `+stuff.yaml` file is extremely information dense; you would be hard pressed to find _general-purpose_ tools that allow you to define a comparable transformation with less code.
+The `+stuff.yaml` file is extremely information dense; you would be hard pressed to find _general-purpose_ tools that let you define a comparable transformation in substantively less code.

 By "general-purpose", we can observe that, aside from the presence of the `image/resize` function, nothing here is specific to generating websites.
-You could use the same elements — formulas, `map`, expressions that search a scope, templates that convert graphs to text — to generate many other types of digital content.
+You can use the same exact concepts — formulas, `map`, expressions that search a scope, templates that convert graphs to text — to generate many other types of digital content.

 Although a sample `greet` function was used for demonstration, the construction of the final site didn't require you to write any JavaScript code.
+Graph Origami gives you easy access to JavaScript if you need it, but you create many interesting things without writing JavaScript.

+In order to keep this tutorial clear, this particular About Us site is of course trivial.
+It _looks_ trivial, for one thing, but that's mostly a matter of the small amount of sample data in `team.yaml` and the basic visual aesthetic defined in the page templates and `styles.css`.
+You could easily expand this example into a more interesting site by adding more data, more complex styling, and more transformations.
+And you could also build substantially more complex things using the same concepts.

+Beyond that, it's important to recognize that, when viewed through the lens of transformation, _most static sites are just not that complex_.
+They may present more information, and have a larger or more intricate navigational structure.
+But at their core, many site projects are fundamentally taking a set of data (or files) and just saying, in different ways, "For each thing of type X, create a corresponding page (or page fragment, or resource) of type Y." Those sorts of transformations are precisely the sorts of things Graph Origami lets you concisely express.

-## Concepts
+## Core concepts

 This tutorial promised to introduce the core concepts of the Graph Origami framework, so let's review those concepts in the context of what you've achieved: